kamilkisiela/graphql-hive/packages/services/external-composition/federation-2/README.md

 [external composition](https://docs.graphql-hive.com/features/external-schema-composition).

-This package provides a reference for running external composition as a NodeJS service, on your local infrastructure, and connect GraphQL Hive (SaaS or self-service).
+This package provides a reference for running external composition as a NodeJS service, on your local infrastructure, and connect GraphQL Hive (Cloud or self-service).

 # Usage